yirvine/reliever/PROJECT_CONTEXT.md

 1. **Create/Edit Vessel**: User enters vessel properties and case data (stored in localStorage for active session)
 2. **Save Vessel**: Click "Save" button in VesselBar to persist to database (requires authentication)
 3. **Load Vessel**: Select from dropdown or sidebar to load saved vessel + all case data from database
-4. **Switch Vessels**: Seamlessly switch between saved vessels - dropdown and sidebar stay in sync
+4. **Switch Vessels**: Auto-saves current vessel, then loads new vessel.
+Dropdown and sidebar display backend-driven vessel list (userVessels[]) - always synchronized
-5. **Delete Vessel**: Click "Delete" button to permanently remove vessel and all associated cases
+5. **Delete Vessel**: Click "Delete" button to permanently remove vessel and all associated cases from database
-6. **New Vessel**: Click "New Vessel" to start fresh (prompts to save current vessel if unsaved changes exist)
+6. **New Vessel**: Click "New Vessel" to auto-save current vessel, then start fresh with a temporary vessel tag

 ## Important Notes